 To make it even better, there has been a recent drop in prices for most massage guns even from some of these awesome brands.

 To be entirely honest though, some of these superb massage guns still cost more than $300, but with our coupons, the price falls below that threshold.
-But that shouldn’t take away the fact that in 2021, $300 can get you a pretty decent massage gun.
+But that shouldn’t take away the fact that $300 can get you a pretty decent massage gun these days.

 However, $250 – $300 is still not pocket change for most people – it’s a lot of money even to us.
 That is why you need to know what to look for before you spend your hard earned money on any massage gun.